 In these second set of outdoor images, results are similar, Samsung scores well on details and sharpness while iPhone is better at differentiating shades and variations of the same colors.

-The iPhone X is really close when it comes to low light images.
-While the highlights are equally good here, it’s the hedge on the left side which is hardly visible in the image captured by the iPhone X.
+The iPhone X is really close when it comes to low-light images.
+While the highlights are equally good here, it’s the hedge on the left side that is hardly visible in the image captured by the iPhone X.

 In the portrait mode, both cameras manage to judge the edges of the subject and blur out the background perfectly.
 Despite the bright light in the background, both really do well and not lose out the subject.
 The iPhone X edges out Samsung Galaxy 9 Plus here with details and color accuracy.
 The telephoto lens on Samsung Galaxy S9 Plus leans leaning more towards warm colors.
 In tricky lighting, iPhone X seems to have an edge, though.

 There is no one-word answer to which one is the better of the two.
 Both cameras have their advantages and disadvantages.
-While the Galaxy S9 Plus captures better low light shots, good amount details, and shows more accurate white balance assessment, the former has upper hand when it comes to dynamic range, and contrast.
+While the Galaxy S9 Plus captures better low light shots, a good amount of details, and shows a more accurate white balance assessment, the former has the upper hand when it comes to dynamic range and contrast.
 The iPhone images feel unnaturally boosted at times but are pleasant to look at nonetheless.
 Selfies are better on the Samsung Galaxy S9 for sure.